jeanjcode/JC--Team-Profile-Generator/README.md

 ## Installation

-Make sure that your project includes a package.json with the required dependencies.
-You can create one by running `npm i` when you first set up the project, before installing any dependencies:
+Ensure sure that your project includes a package.json with the required dependencies.
+You can create one by running `npm i` when you first set up the project before installing any dependencies:

 - Run `npm i` to set up the project